meshcloud/meshcloud-docs/docs/meshstack.how-to.integrate-meshplatform-aws-manually.md

 You can define naming patterns based on the [String Templating](meshstack.replication-configuration.md#string-templating) syntax of meshStack for the following properties:

 * Account Email Address: Please make sure to consider that this is limited to 64 characters
 * Account Alias Pattern: The account alias must be unique across all of AWS.
-Operators should therefore consider using a company-specific prefix together with a combination of meshWorkspace and meshProject identifier.
+Platform Operators should therefore consider using a company-specific prefix together with a combination of meshWorkspace and meshProject identifier.
 You can decide if you want to enforce setting the account alias on every replication via a flag in the configuration.

 ## Identifier Configuration

-meshStack operators that want to use AWS must configure their deployment to restrict identifier lengths to meet AWS requirements.
+Platform Operators that want to use AWS must configure their deployment to restrict identifier lengths to meet AWS requirements.
 The maximum allowed lengths are:

 ```yaml
 customer_identifier_length: 16